subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

 - Integrate churn & CLV scores (from Data Science team).
 - Build Customer Segmentation dashboard.
 - Publish dashboards in Fabric (Power BI).

+**User Stories (breakdown)**
+- As a Marketing Manager, I explore segments (RFM, churn risk, CLV tiers) and drill‑through to details.
+- As a DA, I wire What‑if parameters and publish via Fabric.

+### Sprint day plan (4.5 days)
+- Day 1: Integrate scored tables; define segments and navigation.
+- Day 2: Build segment visuals and summary KPIs.
+- Day 3: Add drill‑through and What‑if parameters.
+- Day 4: Publish in Fabric; test RLS and interactions.
+- Day 4.5: Buffer; documentation and screenshots.

 ---